About the Health and Human Rights Certificate Program

 Upon completion of the certificate program in Health and Human Rights students will possess increased understanding regarding the key linkages between human rights and public health; knowledge about the vital roles of health professionals in promoting human rights, including the right to health, advocating for protection of human rights, researching violations, and building a culture of human rights; familiarity with international human rights standards and institutions; knowledge of how human rights concepts can be brought to bear on public health programs and policies, ranging from developing health system to responding to an epidemic of infectious disease; and knowledge of how public health professionals can bring epidemiology and other methods of public health to investigate, analyze, and document abuses of human rights.

-JHU graduate students enrolled in programs in divisions of JHU other than JHSPH must ask their advisor to send an email to the Certificate Director providing approval for the student to pursue the certificate program, and this should include a tentative outline of the courses to be taken.
+JHU graduate students enrolled in programs in divisions of JHU other than the Bloomberg School must ask their adviser to send an email to the Certificate Director providing approval for the student to pursue the certificate program, and this should include a tentative outline of the courses to be taken.
 Student may begin coursework only after receiving approval from the Certificate Director.